Flexing infinite frameworks with applications to braced Penrose tilings: Bracing of infinite P-frameworks

 $\neg \ref{it:rigid} \Rightarrow \neg \ref{it:noNAC}$: Let $(G,\rho)$ be a flexible infinite P-framework.
 Let $\alpha \colon {[0,1)} \rightarrow (\RR^2)^{V_G}$ be the corresponding non-trivial flex.
 Since the flex is non-trivial, there exist edges $e_1$ and~$e_2$ such that the angle between these two edges changes along the flex.
 Let $(G_n)_{n \in \NN}$ be a subgraph tower of $G$ such that $e_1,e_2 \in E_{G_n}$\footnote{It is not clear whether we can choose each $G_n$ to be a ribbon-cutting graph.
 However, our proof does not require this is true.}.
 For any $n \in \NN$, projecting the flex~$\alpha$ to $G_n$ gives a flex $\alpha_n$ of~$G_{n}$.
 We would like to use \Cref{lem:active} with the restricting set $X$ given by the equations from \Cref{ex:fixedEdge} and the following

 for each 4-cycle $(u_1,u_2,u_3,u_4)$ in $G_n$; this forces all 4-cycles to be realized as parallelograms.
 It is possible that some realizations in the flex $\alpha_n$ will not correspond to a congruent copy in $X$, since a parallelogram can fold to an antiparallelogram.
 Nevertheless, if a 4-cycle is at some point in the flex realized as an antiparallelogram instead of a parallelogram (or with two opposite vertices coinciding in the case of rhombi), then, by continuity of the flex, there is a minimum value of parameter $t$ such that all vertices of the 4-cycle are collinear.
-Let $\varepsilon$ be the minimum of such values over all 4-cycles in~$G_n$ having this behavior.
-Hence, the realizations in the restriction of the flex to $[0,\varepsilon)$ have a congruent realization in $X$.
-By \Cref{lem:active}, there is a NAC-coloring $\delta_n$ of~$G_n$ for every $n \in \NN$ such that $\delta_n(e_1)=\blue$ and $\delta_n(e_2)=\red$.
+By the assumption that the parallelograms in a P-framework are non-degenerate, this value $t$ is positive.
+Let $\varepsilon_n$ be the minimum of such values over all 4-cycles in~$G_n$ having this behavior; since $G_n$ is finite, there are only finitely many 4-cycles, hence $\varepsilon_n>0$.
+Hence, the realizations in the restriction of the flex to $[0,\varepsilon_n)$ have a congruent realization in $X$.
+By \Cref{lem:active}, for every $n \in \NN$, there is a NAC-coloring $\delta_n$ of~$G_n$ such that $\delta_n(e_1)=\blue$ and $\delta_n(e_2)=\red$.
 Moreover, each ribbon in the constructed active NAC-coloring is monochromatic since $W_{u_1,u_2} = W_{u_3,u_4}$ for a 4-cycle $(u_1,u_2,u_3,u_4)$ by~\eqref{eq:parallelograms}.
 Now let

 for every $n \in \NN$.
-By discussion above, $\delta_n\in S_n$, namely, $S_n$ is non-empty for every $n \in \NN$.
+By the discussion above, $\delta_n\in S_n$, namely, $S_n$ is non-empty for every $n \in \NN$.
 Let $\prec$ be the relation in $\bigcup_{n \in \NN} S_n$ given by restriction to edges of the smaller graph.
 Clearly, a restriction of a NAC-coloring to a subgraph is a NAC-coloring, provided that the obtained coloring is surjective, which is guaranteed by the condition $\delta(e_1)=\blue \neq \delta(e_2)$.
 Since a ribbon in a subgraph is a subset of a ribbon of the supergraph, the property that ribbons are monochromatic holds for restrictions as well.
 Hence, the assumption of \Cref{lemma:koenig} holds.
 Therefore, we get a sequence of NAC-colorings of $(G_n)_{n \in \NN}$ extending each other.

 By the same reason as in \Cref{lem:infNACfromSequence}, this sequence gives a NAC-coloring for~$G$.
 Moreover, each ribbon of the NAC-coloring is monochromatic, otherwise two edges of the ribbon with different colors together with all edges certifying that they are in the same ribbon are eventually contained in some $G_n$ in the same ribbon, which contradicts the assumption imposed in the definition of $S_n$.
 Hence, the NAC-coloring is cartesian by \Cref{lem:cartesianIffRibbonsMonochromatic}.